Aggravated Felony (AF)

 To ensure not wrongly charged as child abuse, keep minor V’s age out of ROC.
 See 243(a).

 Advice and Comments

 COV: Courts have long held that a crime of violence requires more than reckless intent.
 Therefore, 192(a) has been held not an AF as a COV, even with a sentence of a year or more.
-But the Supreme Court will take up the issue in 2020, in Borden v.
+But the Supreme Court is considering this issue in Borden v.
 United States.1Quijada-Aguilar v.
 Lynch, 799 F.3d 1303 (9th Cir.
 2015) held that Pen C § 192(a) is not a COV because it can be committed by recklessness.
 The court reaffirmed US v.
 Gomez-Leon, 545 F.3d 777, 787 (9th Cir.
 2008) and Fernandez-Ruiz v.
 Gonzales, 466 F.3d 1121, 1132 (9th Cir.
 2006) (en banc), finding that in order to constitute a crime of violence under 18 USC § 16, “the underlying offense must require proof of an intentional use of force or a substantial risk that force will be intentionally used during its commission” Quijada at 306, citing Gomez-Leon at 787 (emphasis in original).
 (Note that the latter point, that a COV may exist if there is a substantial risk that force will be intentionally used during commission of the offense, is no longer applicable because it interpreted the definition of a COV at 18 USC § 16(b).
 The Supreme Court struck down that section in 2018 in Sessions v.
 Dimaya, 138 S. Ct.
 1204 (2018).
 See Pen C § 207.)

 Better option is 192(b), (c).
 The Court is not considering whether gross negligence could amount to a COV.